LaravelDaily/course-react-parking/docs/Lesson 17 - Order new parking page.md

 export default ActiveParkings
 ```

-Now we can select a vehicle, zone and start parking.
+Now we can select a vehicle, zone, and start parking.